 I have read every big debt free journey blog out there.
 Maybe not every single one, but I have read a lot.
 I spend countless hours every week going through Pinterest finance pins to schedule on my Tailwind!
 I spend so much of my very little free time on other blogs reading their stories.
 Using their lives to encourage myself to keep going.
 I get up early (some mornings) and work on my blog.
 Days that I have a longer break in between the two jobs are spent looking through Pinterest.
 I get off after 12 hour days and focus on knocking out content for my own blog.

 Heck.
 I’m a blogger.
 I do this.
 But we all know that isn’t how it works.
-I started my debt free journey in January and blogging about it at about the same time.
+I started my debt free journey in January of 2017 and blogging about it at about the same time.
 I knew if I put my goals out there, there would be no reason for me not to complete them.

 But there are soo many things bloggers don’t talk about.

 What the bloggers don’t tell you is that while on your debt free journey, you will miss doing cool things with your friends and family sometimes.
 You will sit in the office with your “sad” lunch while you watch everyone else leaving together to go grab some great food.
 You may end up working through your lunch because you are the only one left in the office.
 Because you probably have two jobs now, you may eat more meals in your car or at your desk than you do at the dinner table.
 And most of those meals will probably be chicken, rice, and beans.
 70% of my meals are eaten at my desk, standing up in my kitchen moments before I walk out the door, or at red lights while driving to work.
 And most of them consist of a meat and a container of rice or pasta.

 For holidays, you will probably find the absolute cheapest way to make it through the holidays.
 You will avoid large gatherings of people, because they usually get expensive.
 You may just avoid the holiday all together if you can.
 Saving money for Christmas isn’t easy when you want to buy everything.
 It is possible.